jarbus/kittyplot/README.md

 # Installation

-kittyplot as structued single python script `kp` you can throw in your `$PATH` on any machine.
+kittyplot is structued as a single python script `kp` you can throw in your `$PATH` on any machine.

 ## Requirements